opensearch-project/opensearch-js/docs/examples/proxy/README.md

 ## Authentication

-If you are using OpenSearchonly for search purposes, such as a search box, you can create an Api Key with `read` permissions and store it in your frontend app.
+If you are using OpenSearch only for search purposes, such as a search box, you can create an Api Key with `read` permissions and store it in your frontend app.
 Then you can send it via `Authorization` header to the proxy and run your searches.